-The Privacy Commissioner and all employees of Greater Shepparton City Council have a statutory duty to deal with your personal information confidentially (Information Privacy Act, section 67).
+The Privacy Commissioner and all employees of Greater Shepparton City Council have a statutory duty to deal with your personal information confidentially (Privacy and Data Protection Act 2014).

 Although every effort is made with regard to security, this web site does not guarantee secure transmission of information over the Internet.
 You should be aware that there are risks in transmitting information across the Internet.
 If you are concerned about conveying sensitive material to Greater Shepparton City Council over the Internet, you might prefer to contact us by telephone or mail.